There’s Good, And Then There’s Yale.

 Several items need to be done before a Temporary Restraining Order or a Temporary Injunction can be granted including, but not limited to, the filing of a verified petition and application.

-If you believe you may need a Temporary Restraining Order or a Temporary Injunction, call Yale Law Group at 940-222-8025.
+If you believe you may need a Temporary Restraining Order or a Temporary Injunction, call Yale, Weaver & Phillips at 940-222-8025.
 We can help.